luxfi/faucet/README.md

 ## TL;DR

-A [Faucet](https://faucet.lux.network/) powered by LUX for Fuji Network and other Subnets.
+A [Faucet](https://faucet.lux.network/) powered by LUX for Testnet Network and other Subnets.
 You can -

 * Request test coins for the supported Subnets
 * Integrate your EVM Subnet with the faucet by making a PR with the [chain configurations](https://github.com/luxdefi/faucet/blob/main/config.json)